😎

 logging:

-driver: "json-file"
+driver: syslog

 options:

-max-size: 10m
+# max-size: 10m

-max-file: "5"
+# max-file: "5"

 command:

-- "--log.level=DEBUG"
+- "--accesslog=true"

 - "--api.insecure=true"

-# Letsencrypt cert with cloudflare
+# Letsencrypt cert mot cloudflare

-- "--certificatesresolvers.letsencrypt.acme.email=email@email.com"
+- "--certificatesresolvers.letsencrypt.acme.email=<email>"

 - "--certificatesresolvers.letsencrypt.acme.storage=/acme/acme.json"